 The reality of being “housed”

 When someone moves out of a shelter and into a home, it can feel like a happy ending.
-But for many, it’s just the beginning of a quieter struggle — one that’s often invisible.
+But for many, it’s just the beginning of a quieter struggle, one that’s often invisible.

 Imagine opening the door to your new apartment.
 It’s yours.
 But there’s no furniture.
 No toilet paper.
-No idea how to handle a lease.
-You’re relieved, yes, but also overwhelmed and alone.
-Without support, that door can feel like it swings both ways — back into homelessness.
-In Wisconsin, 33% of individuals who exit shelters become homeless again.
+No idea how to handle a lease or what to do if the rent goes up.
+You’re relieved, yes, but also overwhelmed.
+You’re alone.
+And without support, that door can feel like it swings both ways – back into homelessness.

 A promise that doesn’t end at the door

-The Lasting Change aftercare program begins with a visit from a familiar face — a case manager from St. John’s, along with a partner from another local nonprofit, a volunteer, or staff member.
-They arrive with care and a welcome tub including household essentials, resource information, and connection.
-Over time, through visits and conversations, trust grows.
+The program begins with a visit from a familiar face: a case manager from St. John’s, along with a partner from another local nonprofit, a volunteer, or staff member.
+They arrive with care, and a welcome tub including household essentials, resource information, and connection.

 - Crisis Café for meals, prayer, fellowship, and encouragement.